cculver78/WireWarden/README.md

 ---

 ## License
-Released under the **MIT License**.
-Use it, modify it, share it — just keep the notice.
+Released under the **MIT License** — free to use, modify, and share, provided the original copyright notice and credit to **Charles Culver** remain.

 ---